All Episodes

 But when you're giving up some of your agenda to compromise just to get along, why big boo-boo, big mistake.

-How how is the conservative agenda advanced by Arnold, proposing the most radical spending, taxing and environmental laws and policies effort?
+How is the conservative agenda advanced by Arnold proposing the most radical spending, taxing, and environmental laws and policies ever?

 Where is the compromise?

-This is a this is an adoption of the far left's agenda, and it's being called compromise for the sake of getting along, putting party second, third, or fourth to the notion of the principle of compromise, and compromise is not a principle.
+This is an adoption of the far left's agenda, and it's being called compromise for the sake of getting along, putting party second, third, or fourth to the notion of the principle of compromise, and compromise is not a principle.

 With whom is he compromising here?